FAQs

 Is the site pushchair friendly?

-Due to the steep and undulating terrain, the waterfall walk is not pushchair friendly.
-However in fine weather, the walk around Lily lake is suitable for all-terrain buggy’s.
-You can hire baby carriers in the shop for £3 so little ones can enjoy the excitement of the waterfall walk.
+Due to the steep and undulating terrain, the waterfall walk is not pushchair-friendly.
+However, in fine weather, the walk around Lily lake is accessible by all-terrain buggy’s.
+We advise you to bring along your baby carriers or you have the option to hire one from our admissions desk for £3.

 Can we change our booking?

 Yes.
-If you to set up an account with us bookings can easily be amended/ cancelled by you up to two hours before you travel.
+If you have booked online, if you set up an account, bookings can easily be amended up to two hours before you travel.
 If you are unable to change your booking yourself please email info@canonteign.com or ring reception on 01647 252434 so we can amend this for you.

 What happens if we miss our arrival slot?

-Firstly, don’t worry.
-Our friendly team on admissions will do everything they can to accommodate you.
+Firstly, don’t worry!
+Our friendly admissions team will do everything they can to accommodate you.
 In most cases, you will be able to enter when you arrive.

 What happens if the Estate is closed due to bad weather?